For the past three plus decades, Benford Standley has worked to better the conditions faced by

 Department of Justice, The F.B.I., The Texas Rangers, and several congressional committees

 and legislators.
-He's written hundreds of letters and two books, that speak towards the historic
+He's written hundreds of letters and three books that speak towards the historic

 several large symposiums regarding children and youth.
-He also wrote some of the first legislation
+He wrote some of the first legislation

-in the state of Texas benefiting this population, and has co producer two videos that has received
+in the state of Texas benefiting this population, and has worked with artist on two videos that

-National awards and recognition.
-He was trained in psychology and did an internship with the
+has received National awards and recognition.
+He was trained in psychology and worked in

 confined, and has since gone on to help set up several state and national programs assisting run